 With every launch, Roblox would select just a few games that the team was certain would work on the particular gaming device.
 This allowed new users to get acquainted with the platform and would ultimately minimize friction.

-The firm’s inflection point would come in the form of 2 innovations.
+The firm’s inflection point would come in the form of 2 key innovations.
 First, it introduced Robux, the platform’s in-game currency, to players in 2007.
-Robux became one of the 2 currencies on the platform alongside Tix, in which the latter was removed in 2016.
+Robux became one of the 2 currencies on the platform alongside Tix.
+However, the latter was removed in 2016.

 Next, Roblox introduced a developer-payment program in the fall of 2013.
 The program enabled developers to get paid.
 Whenever users would buy something within their game (using Robux), a fraction of that purchase would go to the developer.
 Roblox would keep the rest.